 The Fine Beauty of the Island

-a solo musical theater piece written and performed by Celtic Harpist & Storyteller Patrick Ball
+a solo musical theater piece performed by Celtic Harpist & Storyteller Patrick Ball

 The Blasket Islands lie three miles off the coast of County Kerry in Ireland.
 For centuries they were a lonely, remote place, a place of fishermen and farmers, of poets, musicians and storytellers.
 In the early 1950’s, however, the last remaining inhabitants of the islands were forced to leave their homes and settle on the mainland, for their turf was gone, their land poor, and their seas plundered of fish by large trawlers from England and France.
 The islanders loaded all that they could carry into their curraghs and rowed away—a leave-taking known as “The Vanishing.”
 But they also carried with them their tales and legends, one of which told of a deeply haunting tune that was heard on the winds of the islands, then passed on through generations of island musicians.